How to write a convincing business plan?

 Market opportunities

 The process begins with understanding your market and the opportunities inherent in that market.
-And that means you'll have to do a bit of research.
-Before you start a business, you need to make sure there is a viable market for what you plan to offer.
+And that means you'll have to do a little research.
+Before starting a business, you need to make sure there is a viable market for what you plan to offer.
+This process requires asking, and above all answering, a certain number of questions.
+The more thoroughly you answer the following questions, the better you will understand your market.

 Start by assessing the market at a relatively high level, answering a few high-level questions about your market and industry:

-• What is the size of the market?
+- What is the size of the market?
 Is it growing, stable or declining?

-• Is the industry as a whole growing, stable or declining?
+- Is the industry as a whole growing, stable or declining?

-• What market segment do I intend to target?
+- What market segment do I intend to target?
 What demographics and behaviors make up the market I plan to target?

-• Is the demand for my specific products and services increasing or decreasing?
+- Is the demand for my specific products and services increasing or decreasing?

-• Can I differentiate myself from the competition in a way that customers will find meaningful?
+- Can I differentiate myself from the competition in a way that customers will find meaningful?
 If so, can I profitably differentiate myself?

-• What do customers expect to pay for my products and services?
+- What do customers expect to pay for my products and services?
 Are they considered a commodity or as being personalized and individualized?

 Luckily, you've already done some of the legwork.
 You have already defined and mapped your products and services.